 Each year a famous sports personality, whose identity is kept secret until the night, lays a wreath on Guto’s grave.
-They then run to Mountain Ash carrying a flaming torch, supported by local athletes.
+They then run to Mountain Ash carrying a flaming torch.
 Over the years many famous sporting personalities have had this honour - Ann Packer (Brightwell), Ron Jones, Lillian Board, David Hemery, David Bedford, Steve Jones, Kirsty Wade and Linford Christie OBE.

-> In the town, the torch is used to light the Nos Galan Beacon, signalling the start of the senior races.
+In the town, the torch is used to light the Nos Galan Beacon, signalling the start of the senior races.

 David Bedford OBE, Sam Warburton OBE & Rhys Jones

 To celebrate the 60th anniversary of the Nos Galan Road Races, not one but three sporting superstars were revealed as the Mystery Runners 2018.

 Record crowds cheered as champion athlete and former 10,000m world record holder David Bedford OBE, Wales rugby star Sam Warburton OBE and Tonypandy's Rhys Jones who has competed in two Paralympic games and plans to represent Team GB at more, made their way into town with the iconic Nos Galan torch.